-How to Create a Product Editor for WooCommerce
+How to Create a WooCommerce Product Editor

 Step #1.
-Install the plugins
+Install the recommended plugins

 - Install WooCommerce.

-- Install the PublishPress Capabilities Pro plugin.
+- Install the PublishPress Capabilities plugin.

 Step #2.
 Create the “Product Editor” role